Skip to content

 As everyone is well aware we need to continue to scream from the rooftops our opposition to Camp FIMFO.
 Yard signs put on public display to the Town of Highland Planning Board and Northgate Resorts that we are saying NO to Camp FIMFO.
 Additionally, this will help us spread the word to those who may not yet know about Camp FIMFO and help us raise broader public awareness.

 A community member has generously offered to help serve as a pickup point for those interested in getting a yard sign.
 We ask that you join our No Camp FIMFO – Protect Our River Action Platform where we will be sharing the information on how you can get in touch to get a yard sign.
-We are urging folks to use the secure platform so we can keep this information from opposition.
+This platform is a secure social media space so we can keep this information from opposition.
+By clicking the link you will be taken to a page where you can create an account.
+The bonus of joining this action platform as well is it is a closed community with our allies against Camp FIMFO where we will be able to quickly and easily share information and action items with you.

 We Need Your Support